robotnyc/wifi-ap/docs/reference/rest-api/v1-configuration.md

 ### Description

 Change the value of one or multiple configuration items.
-When all configuration changes are applied the AP will be restarted and all currently connected clients are disconnected.
+When all configuration changes are applied, the AP will be restarted and all currently connected clients are disconnected.

 ### Request

 A dictionary of key/value pairs corresponding to configuration items to change.

-If multiple key/value pairs are supplied as parameter the service will apply either all or nothing to ensure that the configuration stays in a known state.
+If multiple key/value pairs are supplied as parameter, the service will apply either all or nothing to ensure that the configuration stays in a known state.

 ### Result